 The evidence to date demonstrates with high certainty that the two anabolic agents reduce vertebral fractures compared to no therapy.
 However, there is insufficient evidence to distinguish the anabolic agents from each other and from zoledronic acid for vertebral fractures.
 The differences in fracture reduction are small and the credible intervals all contain 1, so the therapies may be comparable.
 The evidence is even less certain for non-vertebral fragility fractures and, in particular, hip fractures.
+Including the unpublished data from the VERO study, which compared teriparatide to the oral bisphosphonate risedronate, did not change these conclusions.
 The harms of therapy are relatively small and have little influence on the net benefit for each therapy compared to the others.
 Adherence to both initial anabolic therapy and subsequent anti-resorptive therapy is essential to preserve the fracture reduction benefit.
 However, there are minimal real-world data available to compare adherence to therapy between the two anabolic agents.